thuliteio/thulite/content/work-experience/index.md

 - Ranked as a company top-3 presenter following a 2-day-intensive training course in audience presentation skills led by a 3rd-party training outfit.

-## Erp Sales Consultant & It Department Manager
+## ERP Sales Consultant & IT Department Manager

 **KSRS [Malaysia]**